phi-grib/namastox/README.md

 Please note that the port of this address is defined in the command line above and can be easily customized.

 It is also possible to use an existing local folder for storing the RAs.
-Let's assume you wish to use 'c:\data' as the local flame repository.
+Let's assume you wish to use 'c:\data' as the local NAMASTOX repository.
 Start by creating a folder inside named 'ras'.
 Then, run the following command:

 ```bash
 docker run -d -p 5000:5000 -v c:\data:/data mpastorphi/namastox